 HD ENCs are of maximum benefit to the Mariner in areas where there are areas of minimal under-keel clearance.

 Careful consideration must be given when planning surveys, so that the resulting data can be used to compile areas of HD bathymetry.
+Consult with ports, pilots etc. regarding surveys, maintenance, accuracy of infrastructure, ……

 Appendix 1